MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-timegen-1.md

 Certain models in the model catalog can be deployed as a serverless API with pay-as-you-go billing.
 This kind of deployment provides a way to consume models as an API without hosting them on your subscription, while keeping the enterprise security and compliance that organizations need.
 This deployment option doesn't require quota from your subscription.

 You can deploy TimeGEN-1 as a serverless API with pay-as-you-go billing.
-Nixtla offers TimeGEN-1 through the Microsoft Azure Marketplace.
+Nixtla offers TimeGEN-1 through Microsoft Azure Marketplace.
 Nixtla can change or update the terms of use and pricing of this model.

 ### Prerequisites